< Expand the Menu to access our Tree Identification Pages

 The Hovea Hovea acutifolia is typically a single stemmed shrub reaching a height of 4m.
 It occurs on margins of rainforests and within open tall forests (Photo 1).
-Bark is a light brown in colour with a slightly rough and fine fissured texture (2).
+Bark is light brown in colour with a slightly rough and fine fissured texture (2).
 This normally inconspicuous shrub is very noticeable in early spring when masses of purple flowers appear.
 Small clusters of up to 3 flowers are held in nearly every axillary joint along most branches.
-Flowers show a yellow or green centre and measure up to 12 mm in diameter (3).
-The fruit pod is up to 20 mm long and contains 1 or 2 bean shaped seeds (4).
-Evenly spaced alternately (two ranked) arranged leaves are; up to 7 cm long, mostly narrow elliptic in shape with entire margins, dark green and nearly hairless on top, shortly grey hairy beneath with a firm texture.
+Flowers show a yellow or green centre and measure up to 12mm in diameter (3).
+The fruit pod is up to 20mm long and contains 1 or 2 bean shaped seeds (4).
+Evenly spaced alternately (two ranked) arranged leaves are; up to 7cm long, mostly narrow elliptic in shape with entire margins, dark green and nearly hairless on top, shortly grey hairy beneath with a firm texture.
 Apex is acute, base shape is attenuate.
-Petiole is 2 to 3 mm in length.
+Petiole (leaf stalk) is 2 to 3mm long.
 Mid vein is raised and covered in dense rusty coloured hair (as are young stems), laterals and net veins are visible (5).
 Distribution: NSW central coast to Qld.
 Note: This species belongs to the family of FABACEAE (Peas & Beans) and as legume has the ability to improve soil nutrients where it is growing.
-See also Hovea longifolia Rusty Pods Page 9
+See also Hovea longifolia Rusty Pods Page 9.

 Ivory Basswood Polyscias australiana

 The Ivory Basswood is a densely foliated, tall shrub or small tree reaching less than 10m in height.
 Its' natural habitat are tropical and subtropical rainforests, where it occurs as an understorey species (Image 1).
 Bark on often multi-stemmed specimens is cream coloured with a firm texture and some horizontal ridges showing (2).
 The fruit is arranged in an umbel formation at the ends of very large panicles measuring up to 1m in length.
 Up to 20 individual fruits can be held on the same umbel.
-They are rounded in shape, turn from green to a very dark purple with maturity and reach up to 1 cm in diameter (3).
-Large compound leaves are made up of less than 20 separate leaflets, which are; up to 20 cm long with entire margins, oblong or more ovate than shown, hairless, semi-glossy, smooth, soft but strong in texture.
+The drupes are rounded in shape, turn from green to a very dark purple with maturity and reach up to 1cm in diameter (3).
+Large pinnate compound leaves consist of up to 19 separate leaflets, which are; up to 20cm long with entire margins, oblong or more ovate than shown, hairless, semi-glossy, smooth, soft but strong in texture.
 Leaflet apex is acuminate, base shape rounded and sometimes asymmetric.
 Mid rib and laterals veins are slightly raised on both leaflet surfaces.
-Leaflet stalk (petiolule) is up to 10 mm long (4&5).
+Leaflet stalk (petiolule) is up to 10mm long (4&5).
 Distribution: Central and northern Qld.

 Ivory Curl Flower Buckinghamia celsissima

-This well known tree species with a dense canopy grows up to 30 m in height in its natural habitat at higher altitudes in northern Qld (Image 1).
-Bark is grey / brown in colour with a firm texture and a granular surface (2).
-Sprays of striking white flowers cover the tree in early summer on the mid-north Coast of NSW (3).
-Mature simple leaves with an alternate arrangement are; up to 20 cm long, elliptic to obovate in shape with entire margins, hairless, dark green and glossy on top, light green below with a firm texture.
+This well known tree species with a dense canopy grows up to 30m in height in its natural habitat at higher altitudes in northern Qld (Image 1).
+Bark is grey / brown in colour with a firm and granular texture (2).
+Sprays of striking white flowers cover the tree over summer.
+(3).
+Mature simple leaves with an alternate arrangement are; up to 20cm long, elliptic to obovate in shape with entire margins, hairless, dark green and glossy on top, light green below with a firm texture.
 Apex is acute, base shape is cuneate to acuminate.
 Mid vein is raised and a pale yellow colour on both surfaces, lateral veins are numerous and clearly visible.
 New growth can be pink to red (4 & 5).
 Distribution: Northern Qld, but extensively used as a street or ornamental tree in NSW.